Consolidated PBY Catalina: Background

-Consolidated's XP3Y-1 design (company Model 28) had a parasol wing with external bracing struts, mounted on a pylon over the fuselage.
-Wingtip stabilizing floats were retractable in flight to form streamlined wingtips and had been licensed from the Saunders-Roe company.
-The two-step hull design was similar to that of the P2Y, but the Model 28 had a cantilever cruciform tail unit instead of a strut-braced twin tail.
-Cleaner aerodynamics gave the Model 28 better performance than earlier designs.
-Construction was all-metal, stressed-skin, of aluminum sheet, except the ailerons and wing trailing edge, which were fabric covered.
+In terms of its general configuration, the XP3Y-1 (which received the internal designation of Model 28 from the company) featured a parasol wing with external bracing struts and mounted on a pylon over the fuselage.
+It was equipped with retractable stabilizing floats at its wingtip; when retracted in flight, these floats formed streamlined wingtips; Consolidated had licensed this feature from the British Saunders-Roe company.
+While its two-step hull design was broadly similar to that of the P2Y, the XP3Y-1 was provisioned with a cantilever cruciform tail unit in place of the earlier strut-braced twin tail arrangement.
+Furthermore, cleaner aerodynamics resulted in the XP3Y-1 possessing better performance to the firm's earlier designs.
+It featured all-metal construction and was covered by stressed-skin aluminum sheet, except for the ailerons and trailing edge of the wing, which were fabric covered instead.